Overview

 Astro and Starlight

 build the documentation site.
-Generated reference documentation is exported as
+Generated API reference HTML is installed into

 Tests And Examples

 Section titled “Tests And Examples”Every feature needs automated CI coverage when practical.
-Tests consume the
+The root

 Use examples for demos and behavior that needs manual validation, such as visual output, interactive input, or host graphics integration.